The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Abstract

 \section{Abstract}

-\emph{We study $K$-theoretical aspects of the braid groups $B_{n}(\St)$ on $n$ strings of the $2$-sphere, which by results of the second two authors, are known to satisfy the Farrell-Jones fibered isomorphism conjecture~\cite{JM}.
-In light of this, in order to determine the algebraic $K$-theory of the group ring $\Z[B_{n}(\St)]$, one should first compute that of its virtually cyclic subgroups, which have been classified recently by D.~L.~Gon\c{c}alves and the first author~\cite{GG2}.
-In this paper, we first calculate the Whitehead and $K_{-1}$-groups of the group rings of many of the finite subgroups (dicyclic and binary polyhedral) of $B_{n}(\St)$.
+We study $K$-theoretical aspects of the braid groups $B_{n}(\St)$ on $n$ strings of the $2$-sphere, which by results of the second two authors, are known to satisfy the Farrell-Jones fibred isomorphism conjecture~\cite{JM}.
+In light of this, in order to determine the algebraic $K$-theory of the group ring $\Z[B_{n}(\St)]$, one should first compute that of its virtually cyclic subgroups, which were classified by D.~L.~Gon\c{c}alves and the first author~\cite{GG2}.
+We calculate the Whitehead and $K_{-1}$-groups of the group rings of the finite subgroups (dicyclic and binary polyhedral) of $B_{n}(\St)$ for all $4\leq n\leq 11$.
 Some new phenomena occur, such as the appearance of torsion for the $K_{-1}$-groups.
 We then go on to study the case $n=4$ in detail, which is the smallest value of $n$ for which $B_{n}(\St)$ is infinite.
-We show that $B_{4}(\St)$ is an amalgamated product of two finite groups, from which we are able to determine a universal space on which the family of virtually cyclic subgroups of $B_{4}(\St)$ acts suitably.
+We show that $B_{4}(\St)$ is an amalgamated product of two finite groups, from which we are able to determine a universal space for proper actions of the group $B_{4}(\St)$.
 We also calculate the algebraic $K$-theory of the infinite virtually cyclic subgroups of $B_{4}(\St)$, including the Nil groups of the quaternion group of order $8$.
-This enables us to determine completely the Whitehead group and the lower algebraic $K$-theory of $\Z[B_{4}(\St)]$.}
+This enables us to determine the lower algebraic $K$-theory of $\Z[B_{4}(\St)]$.